- What is vortioxetine, and how does it work (mechanism of action)?

 - Since vortioxetine is extensively broken down by a group of liver enzymes known as CYP2D6, patients with reduced activity of these enzymes should not be treated with doses higher than 10 mg/day.

 - Although vortioxetine may be discontinued without tapering, manufacturer recommends reducing doses of 15 mg/day or 20 mg/day to 10 mg/day for 1 week prior to discontinuation.

 - The safety and effectiveness of vortioxetine treatment as not been studied in pediatric patients.
 The use of vortioxetine in this patient population is not recommended.

 To avoid the risk of serotonin syndrome, a rare but serious disorder caused by abnormally high levels of serotonin in the body, vortioxetine should not be used in combination or within 14 days of treatment with monoamine oxidase inhibitors (MOAI).
 Conversely, treatment with MAOI should not be started until 21 days have passed after stopping vortioxetine.

 The potential risk of serotonin syndrome also exists when vortioxetine is co-administered with other drugs that also affect serotonin levels in the brain.
 Examples of such drugs include:

-- Several classes of commonly used antidepressants
+- Several classes of commonly used antidepressants such as:

 - Selective serotonin reuptake inhibitors (SSRIs)